 British Steel is the sixth album by British heavy metal band Judas Priest, released on 14 April 1980.
 British Steel was recorded at Tittenhurst Park, home of former Beatle Ringo Starr, a… read more

-Judas Priest is an English heavy metal band formed in West Bromwich in 1969.
-The band has sold over 50 million copies of their albums to date.
-Judas Priest is frequently ranked as one of the greatest metal bands of all time.
-Despite an innovative and pioneering body of work in the latter half of the 1970s, the band struggled with indifferent record production, repeated changes of drummer, and lack of major commercial success or attention until 1980, when they adopted a more simplified sound on the album British Steel, which helped shoot them to rock superstar status.
-The band's… read more
+Judas Priest is an English heavy metal band formed in Birmingham, Warwickshire in 1969.
+They have sold over 50 million albums and are frequently ranked as one of the greatest metal bands of all time.
+Despite an innovative and pioneering body of work in the latter half of the 1970s, the band had struggled with indifferent record production and a lack of major commercial success until 1980, when they rose to commercial success with the album British Steel.
+The band's membership has seen much turnover, including a revolving cast of drummers in the 1970s and the departure of singer… read more

-Judas Priest is an English heavy metal band formed in West Bromwich in 1969.
-The band has sold over 50 million copies of their albums to date.
-Judas Priest is frequently ranked as one of the greatest metal bands of all time.
-Despite an… read more
+Judas Priest is an English heavy metal band formed in Birmingham, Warwickshire in 1969.
+They have sold over 50 million albums and are frequently ranked as one of the greatest metal bands of all time.
+Despite an innovative and pioneerin… read more